novasamatech/nova-spektr/docs/effector.md

 # Effector

 ### Sample with type guard
-Sometimes you need to filter `effect` result and pass it further into `target`, but TypeScript warns you that types do not align: `error: clock should extend target type`.
+Sometimes you need to filter `effector` result and pass it further into `target`, but TypeScript warns you that types do not align: `error: clock should extend target type`.

 To fix this you need to provide a `type guard` as `filter` return value.